robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Tutorials/FiniteStateMachine/Transformer.md

 We start by editing the template file header file for the node: `~/.rol/plugins/Transformers/MyFiniteStateMachine/Templates/Outputs/RosCpp/_nodename_/include/_nodename_/_nodename_.h.template`

 We assume we have a C++ finite state library that implements the machinery required for finite state machines.
-See e.g. [FiniteStateMachine.h](https://github.com/robotcaresystems/RoboticsLanguage/blob/development/RoboticsLanguage/Transformers/FiniteStateMachine/Templates/Outputs/RosCpp/_nodename_/include/_nodename_/FiniteStateMachine.h)
+See e.g. [FiniteStateMachine.hpp](https://github.com/robotcaresystems/RoboticsLanguage/blob/development/RoboticsLanguage/Transformers/FiniteStateMachine/Templates/Outputs/RosCpp/_nodename_/include/_nodename_/FiniteStateMachine.hpp)

 In this file we:
- - Include the header file for `FiniteStateMachine.h`
+ - Include the header file for `FiniteStateMachine.hpp`
  - Instantiate the `FiniteStateMachine` class for each machine found on the code.

 ```jinja